LiquifiedSteel/movie-sagas/README.md

 A website that shows a list of movies with details that can be viewed.

+## Setup

+If you want to create a copy of this code and get it working on your computer, you will need to `npm install`, `npm run server`, and `npm run client`.

+You will also need to setup a database called 'saga_movies_weekend' or you can change it to whatever you want by going to `/server/modules/pool.js on line 21` as well as copy, paste and run the code in the database.sql file into your database.

 ## Description

 The home page shows a list of available movies